ab490/enterprise-rag-copilot/README.md

 ```

 The service will be available at ```http://localhost:8000```

+The following commands work for both Docker and Virtualenv once the service is running:

 ## Ingest Documents
 Once the API is running, ingest all documents in ```data/raw/``: